micttyoid/promenade-article-indexer/docs/indexing/pidx-implication.md

 title: 'How we like to greet to the world'
 ```

-**Rationale:** a path expression of Indexee has to be absolute to the
+**Rationale**: A path expression of Indexee has to be absolute to the
 Index Entry.
 When such query-like result leads to the next request for
 the target data, the path can be used directly.